Caravan (Israel): Settler housing

 Most often, caravanim are employed by both settlers and the government as housing in Israeli settlement areas in the territories occupied since 1967.
 Residents usually live in caravanim until permanent homes are built.
 The caravan may also be a more permanent low-rent option, particularly for young couples.

 The overnight installment of caravanim for housing is a popular means of establishing a new, unauthorized settler outpost on disputed land.

+Caravanim have been established on disputed land both by Israeli and Palestinian activists as a sign of protest.

 Caravillas

 In 2005 prefabricated homes, named caravillas (קרווילה), a portmanteau of the words caravan and villa, were set up to house the Jewish families evicted from their homes in Gush Katif in the Gaza Strip as part of Israel's unilateral disengagement plan.

 A caravilla is composed of several prefabricated sections that are joined on a foundation.
 Caravillas, which vary in size from about 650 to 1,000 square feet, are akin to the Israeli concept of a villa, or single-family home.
 They were instrumental in pacifying objections to the disengagement plan.
 The biggest of these caravilla camps was established in Nitzan, north of Ashkelon with 250 caravillas, which has grown to accommodate over 500.